“It Never Entered My Mind”

 Bass singer Len Dresslar (1924–2005) was known as the voice of the Jolly Green Giant (“Ho, Ho, Ho!”) for over 40 years, as well as the voice behind countless other jingles recorded in Chicago.
 He had also been the President of the Chicago branch of the American Federation of Television and Radio Artists (AFTRA) for several years in the mid-to-late 1980s.

 Bonnie Herman (born in 1945), was the singer of the original “Like a Good Neighbor, State Farm Is There” commercial jingle, which ran for many years.
-She is the daughter of bandleader Lawrence Welk’s original Champagne Lady, Lois Best, and Jules Herman, brother of big band legend Woody Herman, who was a trumpet player in the Welk orchestra.
+She is the daughter of bandleader Lawrence Welk’s original Champagne Lady, Lois Best, and Jules Herman, cousin of big band legend Woody Herman, who was a trumpet player in the Welk orchestra.

 The music: Rodgers and Hart composed this song of great sadness and beauty in 1940 for the Broadway show Higher and Higher.
 The show was something of a misfire for that brilliant songwriting team, running for only 84 performances, and producing only one notable song, “It Never Entered My Mind.”
 But that song is a beaut and a standard of cognoscenti of great American Popular Song.